AxionDrak/PSX2CNFCreator/README.md

 * Rearranged the appearance of the graphical interface.
 * Removed instruction screen previously located in graphical interface.
 * Added "Display Help" option in the Help menu.
-  - You can now read the program manual through this menu.
+  - You can now read the program manual through this menu. *(psxhelp.chm)
 * Rewrite source code for improvement and cleanup.

 v1.3
 November 18, 2019
-* Added support for creating Dummy (gargabe) files to fill CD/DVD discs.
+* Added support for creating Dummy *(gargabe)* files to fill CD/DVD discs.

 v1.2
 November 17, 2019